alfredzhuang/alfredzhuang/README.md

 ### Hi, I'm Alfred! 👋
 - 🔭 I’m currently working on websites
-- 🌱 I’m currently learning Typescript and GraphQL
+- 🌱 I’m currently learning Python, Typescript and GraphQL
 - 📫 How to reach me: Feel free to email me at alfredzhuang1234@gmail.com

 <!--